Neuroscience & Brain Health

 Dementia

 Dementia itself is not a single disease.
 It is a broader term describing symptoms affecting memory, thinking, and daily functioning.
+Different forms include vascular dementia, Lewy body dementia, frontotemporal dementia, and mixed dementia.
+Correct diagnosis matters because treatment approaches can vary significantly.

 Parkinson's Disease